Methotrexate

 There are some rare but potentially serious side effects with methotrexate.

-• Skin dryness, a variety of skin rashes and increased sensitivity to the sun may also occur.
+• Skin dryness, skin rashes and increased sensitivity to the sun may also occur.
 You should wear sunscreen and a hat when out in the sun.

 • Some people also experience a temporary increase in muscle and joint pain after taking the weekly dose.